Argentina's old bonds wave goodbye as focus turns to new debt

 In gray market transactions, the new bonds were trading at around an 11% yield, analysts and traders said, giving some indication of where they could settle next week.

-"In any case, to get a true idea of these yields we will have to wait for more deals that will be given with the liquidations on the different exchanges."

-Viktor Szabo at Aberdeen Standard Investments in London said that the new 2030 bonds had started trading on Thursday at 55 cents or at around a 9.6% yield, though had closed lower at 51.5-52.2 cents, indicating a 10.6% yield.
+Viktor Szabo at Aberdeen Standard Investments in London said the new 2030 bonds had started trading on Thursday at 55 cents, or at around a 9.6% yield, though had closed lower at 51.5-52.2 cents, indicating a 10.6% yield.

-Another important step will be when the new bonds are added into JP Morgan's widely tracked emerging market debt indexes, set for next week on Sept.
-10, which is expected to increase the country's weighting in dollar-denominated indexes.
+Another important step will be when the new bonds are added into JP Morgan's widely tracked emerging market debt indexes, set for Thursday, which is expected to increase the country's weighting in dollar-denominated indexes.

-(Reporting by Walter Bianchi in Buenos Aires, Marc Jones in London; Writing by Adam Jourdan; Editing by Steve Orlofsky)
+(Reporting by Walter Bianchi and Nicolas Misculin in Buenos Aires, Marc Jones in London; Writing by Adam Jourdan and Cassandra Garrison; Editing by Steve Orlofsky and Leslie Adler)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))